jzhang512/Containerized_SHiELD_Workflow/SHiELD/instructions.md

 Refer to the last section on this page for an example of what files to include (resolution at C48).

 ## Run Behavior
+### Configuration
+Configure your run using the `input.nml` and `diag_table` files.
+They are provided in this same directory.

+### Runtime
-The model script will run immediately upon running the image.
+The model script will run immediately upon running the image and will always exit the container.
+All outputs are in-place modifications of the files given in the `rundir` directory.

 ## Run Command Templates